ihucos/plash/README.md

   MYDIR
   PATH:HOST_PATH

-:all run  # all applies each argument to run
+:all run  # all applies each argument to its first arguments
 	mkdir $MYDIR
 	cd $MYDIR
 ```